obophenotype/uberon/README-editors.txt

 For now the workflow is to hand edit the file in emacs with obo-mode on, using a variety of scripts and tools. ordering of stanzas in the obo file is optimized for hand-edits.

-This isn't scalable.
+Releases need not be made after every edit.
+Eventually releases will be daily and automated via Jenkins.a

 = Changes to workflow =